-Toggl Plan is also among the most affordable Asana alternatives in this list.
-That’s because it has a free plan for team size up to five members with all essential features included.
+Toggl Plan is also among the most affordable Asana alternatives on this list.
+That’s because it has a free plan for a team size up to five members with all essential features included.
 The premium plan starts at $8 per user, billed every month.

 Wrike is one of the apps like Asana in terms of features.
-Which is why, it is favored by IT, product development, and project management teams.
+This is why, it is favored by IT, product development, and project management teams.

-Wrike’s collaborative workspace allows teams to manage tasks, workloads, and processes for creative projects.
+Wrike’s collaborative workspace allows teams to manage tasks, workloads, and processes.
 Also, features like centralized intake and online proofing centralize incoming requests and shorten the review process, respectively.

 The biggest shortcoming with Wrike is the steep learning curve involved due to the sheer depth of the application.